Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Introduction

 These problems can be solved if each node broadcasts observations until all the nodes have complete set of observations.
 Then, each node (acting like a fusion center) performs the tracking.
 This method, known as \textit{data flooding} and used in non-centralized PF (NCPF) \cite{Djuric2011a}, is not scalable, but can be competitive in some scenarios.
-Other solutions consider DPF methods based on consensus algorithms \cite{Gu2007a,Gu2008,Hlinka2011,Hlinka2012,Oreshkin2010,Ustebay2011,Farahmand2011}.
+Other solutions consider distributed particle filtering (DPF) methods based on consensus algorithms \cite{Gu2007a,Gu2008,Hlinka2011,Hlinka2012,Oreshkin2010,Ustebay2011,Farahmand2011}.
 In \cite{Gu2007a}, the global posterior distribution is approximated with a Gaussian mixture, and consensus is applied over the local parameters to compute the global parameters.
-Similarly, \cite{Gu2008,Hlinka2011} use a Gaussian approximation instead of Gaussian mixture, and \cite{Hlinka2012} can use any distribution which belongs to an exponential family.
+Similarly, \cite{Gu2008,Hlinka2011} use a Gaussian approximation instead of a Gaussian mixture, and \cite{Hlinka2012} can use any distribution that belongs to an exponential family.
 Randomized gossip consensus was used in \cite{Oreshkin2010} for distributed target tracking.
-The main problem with these approaches is that the global likelihood functions is represented in the parametric form, which is questionable in practice.
+The main problem with these approaches is that the global likelihood function is represented in the same parametric form as local likelihood functions, which is questionable in certain scenarios.
 In \cite{Ustebay2011, Farahmand2011}, consensus is applied instead to the weights in the DPF, so that any likelihood can be represented.
 However, an issue that arises with these DPF approaches is that consensus can be slow.
-In a setting where the target moves, only a finite time is available to perform consensus, so the fastest possible method should be employed.
+In a setting where the target moves, only a finite time is available to perform consensus \cite{Lindberg2013}, so the fastest possible method should be employed.
 A recent and detailed overview of DPF algorithms can be found in \cite{Hlinka2013}, but it does not analyze the effect of different consensus techniques on convergence.